beradeep/CollegeSearch/README.md

   <img alt="material" src="https://custom-icon-badges.demolab.com/badge/material%20you-lightblue?style=for-the-badge&logoColor=333&logo=material-you"/></a>
 </p>

-### CollegeSearch is a simple and powerful tool for filtering out the best colleges in India for you.
+### CollegeSearch is a simple and powerful android application for filtering out the best college suited for you among all the IITs, NITs, IIITs and GFTIs in India.
 #### You just enter your JEE SCORE/RANK and boom, you get all the recommended colleges you can get into.

 Currently available on the Play Store.